Hosts Qatar thrill fans with winning start at the AFC Asian Cup 2023

 “It means a lot to us when people put on such displays, especially the segment in the opening ceremony where acknowledged our identity – it showed the world that the Palestinians are not alone,” Dia Ebwini, a Qatar-based Palestinian, said.

-Qatar’s captain Hassan Al Haydos, who was meant to take the oath as the representative of the host nation, passed on the honour to his Palestinian counterpart in a move that was welcomed by applause and chants in support of Palestine.
+Qatar’s captain Hassan al-Haydos, who was meant to take the oath as the representative of the host nation, passed on the honour to his Palestinian counterpart in a move that was welcomed by applause and chants in support of Palestine.

-With the Palestinian team set to open their campaign in two days’ time against Iran, a bigger display of solidarity and show of emotions may still unfold at the Education City Stadium.
+With the Palestinian team set to open their campaign in two day’s time against Iran, a bigger display of solidarity and show of emotions may still unfold at the Education City Stadium.

 Until then, Qatar and its fans will bask in a moment that has been a year in the making – a win at the country’s iconic venue.